HelloWorld017/Circuit-Cu/README.md

 Gear image - ciker.com

+spanner image - game-icons.net - by Lorc - CC_BY_3.0

-Light bulb image - simpleicon.com
+Light bulb image - simpleicon.com - no more using

+Background Circuit image - wallsave.com

 ==========